Boden, Germany: Economy and infrastructure

 Owing to its central location in western Germany and the well developed transport connections, Boden is easy to reach.
-Along the community runs Bundesstraße 255, linking Montabaur and Marburg.
+Along the municipality runs Bundesstraße 255, linking Montabaur and Marburg.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt).
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
 The Kannenbäckerstrasse links Boden to Neuhäusel and runs through the Kannenbäckerland.